delta-io/delta/PROTOCOL.md

 ### Commit Provenance Information
 A delta file can optionally contain additional provenance information about what higher-level operation was being performed as well as who executed it.

-Implementations are free to store any valid JSON-formatted data via the `commitInfo` action.
+Implementations are free to store any valid JSON-formatted data via the `commitInfo` action as long as any table feature (see [In-Commit Timestamps](#in-commit-timestamps)) does not impose additional requirements on the data.

 An example of storing provenance information related to an `INSERT` operation:
 ```json